Quantum Complex-Valued Self-Attention Model: Methodology

 \subsection{Quantum Feature Mapping Module}

 Quantum Feature Mapping is the first step in the quantum machine learning pipeline, where classical input data is transformed into quantum states.
-The design of this mapping process is crucial, as it directly affects the performance and representational capacity of subsequent quantum circuits.
-A trainable quantum embedding architecture has been adopted \cite{lloyd2020quantum}.
-This design introduces flexibility in quantum feature representation by incorporating trainable parameters, thereby enhancing model performance.
+The design of this mapping process is critical, as it directly affects the performance and representational capacity of subsequent quantum circuits.
+We employ a trainable quantum embedding architecture \cite{lloyd2020quantum}.
+This design introduces flexibility in quantum feature representation by incorporating trainable parameters, thereby improving model performance.
 The architecture is defined as follows:

-First, we use a parameterized single-qubit rotation gate $R_x$ to encode the classical input feature vector $\boldsymbol{x} = (x_1, x_2, \dots, x_N)^T$ into the quantum circuit.
-Next, we introduce and enhance the entanglement between quantum bits using a parameterized two-qubit $ZZ$ gate, where the entanglement strength is controlled by the trainable parameter $\theta_{lj}$.
-To further improve the expressive power of the quantum circuit, we introduce trainable single-qubit $R_y$ gates.
-This structure allows the model to extend its quantum state mappings by stacking $L$ layers, enabling the creation of more complex quantum representations.

-Finally, at the last layer, a single-qubit gate $R_x$ is applied to continue encoding the data.
-The full quantum state encoding transformation can then be expressed as:

-where $U_l$ represents the parameterized quantum transformation at layer $l$, $\boldsymbol{x}$ is the classical input feature, $\boldsymbol{\theta}_l$ is the set of trainable parameters for that layer, and $\ket{0}^{\otimes n}$ is the initial state of the quantum circuit.